 New construction starts in December slipped 5 percent to a seasonally adjusted annual rate of $613.0 billion, according to Dodge Data & Analytics.
 The latest month’s decline for total construction was due to sharply reduced activity for the nonbuilding construction sector, reflecting further erosion by public works as well as a steep plunge by the electric utility/gas plant category.
 At the same time, nonresidential building in December held steady with its November pace, and residential building was able to register moderate growth.

 Nonresidential building in December was reported at $224.0 billion (annual rate), basically unchanged from November.
-The manufacturing plant category jumped 124 percent from a weak November with the lift coming from the start of a $1.2 billion pharmaceutical plant in Clayton, N.C.
+The manufacturing plant category jumped 124 percent, bouncing back from a weak November with the lift coming from the start of a $1.2 billion pharmaceutical plant in Clayton, N.C.

 The commercial categories as a group advanced 11 percent in December, making a partial rebound after falling 20 percent in the previous month.
 Hotel construction climbed 74 percent, reflecting the start of the $164 million hotel portion of the $500 million Skyplex Entertainment Complex in Orlando and the start of a $138 million hotel at New York’s JFK International Airport (as part of the conversion of the historic TWA Flight Center building).